Mohammed Saghir: Le Monde interview

-According to Le Monde, Mohammed Sanghir said he had been in Afghanistan for three months prior to the al Qaeda attacks of September 11, 2001.
+According to Le Monde, Mohammed Saghir said he had been in Afghanistan for three months prior to the al Qaeda attacks of 11 September 2001.
 He was Captured in Kunduz, a Taliban enclave in the North of Afghanistan, with 250 other people, who were loaded into a large shipping container, for the trip to General Dostum's prison at Sheberghan:

-Sanghir said 50 of his companions died:
+Saghir said 50 of his companions died:

-Mohammed Sanghir said he was held for 45 days in Sheberghan before he was first interrogated.
+Mohammed Saghir said he was held for 45 days in Sheberghan before he was first interrogated.